pmaddi/pmaddi.github.io/_posts/2014-08-03-The-new-realase-dash.md

 Check out the new and improved [release dashboard](https://release-dash.paas.allizom.org/)!

-And for a full picture of the Release Dashboard, check out my [intern presentation](https://air.mozilla.org/intern-presentations-16/).
+And for a more complete picture of the Release Dashboard, check out my intern presentation

+<iframe src="https://air.mozilla.org/intern-presentations-16/video/" width="640" height="380" frameborder="0" allowfullscreen></iframe>